Bandits with Mean Bounds: Conclusion

-\section{Acknowledgements}
+\subsection{Acknowledgements}

-This research was partially supported by NSF Grant 1826320, ARO grant W911NF-17-1-0359, US DOD grant H98230-18-D-0007, the Wireless Networking and Communications Group Industrial Affiliates Program, and the the US DoT supported D-STOP Tier 1 University Transportation Center.
+We sincerely thank all the reviewers and editors for the feedback that helped improve the quality of the paper.
+This research was partially supported by NSF Grants 1826320, 2019844, 2107037 and 2112471, ARO grant W911NF-17-1-0359, US DOD grant H98230-18-D-0007, ONR Grant N00014-19-1-2566 and the US DoT supported D-STOP Tier 1 University Transportation Center.